Hurt in an Accident in San Antonio, TX?

 Getting hurt in an accident that wasn’t your fault can have lasting consequences.
 Your ability to work may be limited.
 Your family life changes.
 Your future is uncertain.
 Under Texas law, you’re entitled to be made whole financially – but you have to fight for it.
 The San Antonio personal injury attorneys at the Herrera Law Firm can help you take strong legal action to hold the responsible parties accountable for their negligence and fight for the compensation you need to rebuild your life.
 Contact us today for a free consultation.

 Accidents can happen fast, and the consequences just snowball from there.
 Medical bills pile up.
 You may not be able to work and earn a living, but your regular bills still need to be paid – housing, utilities, and more.
 You might have to hire someone to take care of tasks you can no longer do yourself.
 You’re in pain, and your relationships and hobbies are affected as well.
 If you don’t take strong legal action, you might end up having to pay all those expenses out of your own pocket.

 Insurance companies can be uncooperative.
 Injuries can be painful.
 That’s why we put our extensive resources and skills towards helping injured victims receive the compensation they need to get their lives back on track.
 Fight smart after you’ve been injured in an accident.
 If someone’s negligence caused you harm, you have legal recourse.
-Our experienced San Antonio personal injury lawyers can fight for the compensation you rightfully deserve.
+Our experienced San Antonio, TX personal injury lawyers can fight for the compensation you rightfully deserve.